NPM hell, it's more than a package dependency problem

 - Do not forget to update your lock file when it's needed by running npm install --save

-- If you are a Windows user, be ready for a long trip through visual studio tools and python conflicts, check your PATH variable and software versions with attention
+- If you are a Windows user, be ready for a long trip through visual studio tools and Python conflicts.
+Check your PATH variable and software versions with attention

 Summary

-Thanks for reading this article, don't forget to keep your dependencies tide.It is difficult to describe a whole bunch of problems in a single article, so do not forget to check references to see more information!
-Fill free to mail me feedback about this article: nikborsh.ufo@gmail.com
+It is difficult to describe many problems in a single article, so remember to check references for more information!
+Please fill free to mail me feedback about this article: nikborsh.ufo@gmail.com

 Ref